Bamber Bridge: Worship

 The village's Roman Catholic church, St. Mary's Church, is on Brownedge Lane, and was built in 1826, as a replacement for a chapel.
 A spire was added in 1866, and the church was partly rebuilt by Peter Paul Pugin in 1892.
 The church has a neo-gothic altar.
 Bamber Bridge is in the Diocese of Salford.

 Bamber Bridge Methodist Church is on the corner of Wesley Street and Station Road, and was opened in 2006, as a replacement for an older building on the same site.

 Bamber Bridge is also home to Valley Church which meets in Fourfields House on Station Road.
-The church was planted in 2007 by Pastors Ed and Michele Carter.
+The church was planted in 2007.
 Valley Church is a church plant from Fulwood Free Methodist Church and originally met in Walton-le-Dale Arts College and High School before outgrowing the facilities there and moving to Fourfields House in 2011.